nsiccha/monster/README.md

 recompute the (log) posterior density for the N draws from the current metric adaptation window, *but with a higher precision*.
 * Compute importance weights and Neff.
-* If Neff/N < threshold rerun warmup phases I+II reinitialized as discussed above and repeat, else start sampling with the current metric and initial points (and a custom timestep adaptation).
+* If Neff/N < threshold rerun warm-up phases I+II reinitialized as discussed above and repeat, else start sampling with the current metric and initial points (and a custom timestep adaptation).

 Currently "higher precision" means using double the number of ODE steps and